pooya-rostami/pooya-rostami.github.io/_pages/general_info.md

----
-layout: about
-title: About
-permalink: /
-# subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.

-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
-  more_info: >
-    <p>PhD student</p>
-    <p>University of Mons</p>
-    <p>Belgium, Mons</p>
-    <p>pooya[DOT]rostami[DOT]m[AT]gmail[DOT]com</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
----

 I am a software engineering researcher specializing in the intersection of machine learning, automation, and large-scale software ecosystems.
 I am completing my PhD in Software Engineering at the [University of Mons (UMONS)](https://web.umons.ac.be/en/), Belgium, where I investigate the evolution, quality, and reliability of GitHub Actions automation workflows.
 During my doctoral research, I have collaborated with Radboud University, and other research groups, producing peer-reviewed publications, datasets, and open-source tools.

 Research: